 Indoor air can be five times more polluted than outdoor air.
 Because we spend the majority of our time inside, this means that many people may experience more sickness as a result.
 If you find yourself getting sick on a regular basis, an air purifier might help to relieve some of your symptoms.
 It can remove harmful particles from the air and remove allergens that cause viruses and other illnesses.

 Not everyone can benefit from an air purifier, but most households will see a significant difference.
-If you’re ready to find out what it could do for your home, be sure to contact one of the highest quality AC companies around to help you choose the right model.
+If you’re ready to find out what it could do for your home, be sure to contact one of the highest quality AC repair companies around to help you choose the right model.
 Classic Air Conditioning and Heating is ready to help you get healthier this season!